Social Media Marketing 101 for Business

 Aside from the basics—set up your account(s), do research on your target audience—what can you do to get your social media off on the right foot?

 Build A Strategy - It may be fun (or not, depending on your view) to post pictures and updates all willy-nilly throughout your social media.
 But don’t.
 If you’re not investing actual money, you are at least investing time, so make it count by creating an overall outline of your goals and what you can do to achieve them.
-To help, here are some tips from Entrepreneur and Search Engine Land
+To help, here are some tips from Quickbooks and Search Engine Land

 Connect, Connect, Connect - Reach out to your customers and listen to what they say.
 Reach out to important social media mavens and expert bloggers—the ‘influencers’ who drive curiosity and therefore, traffic, to other sites.
 And learn from other successful brands.